 Except for Istanbul, I’ve never seen so many tankers in a harbor!
 At all times, there are 30 or more waiting to enter Durban’s bustling shipyards.

 So far, the beaches are my favorite Durban experience.
-Nothing compares to Cape Town’s magnificent Table Mountain.
-Haven’t explored Durban’s arts world except for a Philharmonic concert and a few museums and galleries.
+For me, nothing in South Africa compares to Cape Town’s magnificent Table Mountain.
+Haven’t explored Durban’s arts world except for a Philharmonic concert at City Hall and a few museums and galleries.

 Animals and nature are a big part of South Africa.
 I want to visit more game reserves in the area, many are only a few hours away.